How Long Does Suboxone Stay In Your System?

 How Often Do You Take Suboxone?

-Individuals who take Suboxone are often advised to take their medication dose daily at the same time.
+Individuals who take suboxone are often advised to take their medication dose daily at the same time.
 The daily recommended dose is a 16:4 mg ratio of buprenorphine to naloxone.
 However, an individual’s doctor will be the one to decide what is the correct dosage for each person, given their respective medical history.

-Here are some of the factors medical professionals take into consideration when prescribing an individual Suboxone:
+Here are some of the factors medical professionals take into consideration when prescribing an individual suboxone:

 • Overall health